-Many thousands of people visit our Sun Calculator each day to check the precise moment the Sun rises and sets, the changing daylength, and the Sun's exact position in the sky.
+Many thousands of people visit our Sun Calculator each day to check the precise moment the Sun rises and sets, the changing daylength, and the exact position of the Sun in the sky.
 A rudimentary version of this service was first introduced in 2001, showing only sunrise and sunset times.

-Steffen and his internal server shared the first ever Time and Date office.
-With no window to open, it got quite hot.
+Steffen and his internal server shared the first-ever Time and Date office.
+With no windows to open, it got quite hot.

 By 2006, we started buying weather data to add to our services.
 In the beginning, the weather was just displayed on the city page, and not in great detail.